ReproNim/neurodocker/docs/user_guide/quickstart.rst

 .. code-block:: bash

+    # running a container in the background and assigning `to-minify` name to the container
-    docker run --rm -itd --name to-minify python:3.9-slim bash neurodocker minify \
+    docker run --rm -itd --name to-minify python:3.9-slim bash
+    # running minify command for a specific set of python commands
+    neurodocker minify \
       --container to-minify \
       --dir /usr/local \